-Mknod can also be used to create named pipes with the p option; semaphores with the s option; and shared data (memory) with the m option.
+The mknod command can also be used to create named pipes with the p option; semaphores with the s option; and shared data (memory) with the m option.

 Only the super-user can use the first form of the syntax.